szetumer/cloud_levelup_pkg/README.md

 SECOND NOTE: cli commands are getting longer and longer.
 For that reason, you will store configs for these CLI commands in the my_configs folder within this game.
 To create the empty configs for you to fill out,  Do the following, via your Azure portal:

-#### Create a Storage Container
+#### Create a Storage Container and Add Configs

 - add your storage account id to the config file costman_export.json.
 - by now you should understand how the configs work.
 Use the Azure webportal to create a storage container and put its name in the costman_export.json.
+This will cost a little bit of money each month.

 #### Create a Cost Management Export (a report piping to a storage container)
 - You will need to install the costmanagement extension for your cli.
-Now your second test should pass.
+Now your first test should pass.
-- run the file `costreport` in the `query` folder.
+- Go to the cost management page in your Azure web portal.
+Create an export, and assign it to the storage container that your just created.
+Make sure to finalize the creation of the cost management export.
+After you do this, yet another test should pass!
+    - Note - now you also have a cost management export that you can run!
+This will help you manage your resources to ensure that you are not spending too much money.
+- Fill out the remaining information, and make sure to name the report something else.
+Now you should be able to run `python do.py create_costman_export` and have it work!
+The script to create that export is in the script_templates folder - you can use it any time you want, either within this game or copying it into your own workspace.